Dapansutrile

-Molecular Structure and Properties
+Molecular structure and properties

-Dapansutrile is a β-sulfonyl nitrile compound with four carbon, seven hydrogen, one nitrogen, two oxygen, and one sulfur atom (Figure 2).
+Dapansutrile is a β-sulfonyl nitrile compound with four carbon, seven hydrogen, one nitrogen, two oxygen, and one sulfur atom.
 The molecular formula of this compound is C4H7NO2S, and it carries a molecular weight of 133.7 g/mol.
-Compound acknowledged by the names of dapansutrile, OLT1177, and 3-(methylsulfonyl)propanenitrile.
+Synonyms of dapansutrile include OLT1177 and 3-(methylsulfonyl)propanenitrile.

 Synthesis

 OLT1177 is synthesized by alkylation of sodium methanesulfinate with 3-bromopropionitrile.
 This reaction produces crude methylsulfonylpropionitrile which is then purified through dissolution into acetone, filtration of the sodium bromide bi-product, solvent exchange via distillation, and recrystallization from ethanol.

-Dapansutrile's Mechanism of Action
+Dapansutrile's mechanism of action

-Dapansutrile's Reaction Pathways
+Dapansutrile's reaction pathways

 Dapansutrile denoted as a β-sulfonyl nitrile molecule.
 Its mechanism of action induces a Pinner reaction which is initiated by reacting with thiols, alcohols and amines.
 Thus, leading to the formation of thiomidates, imidates and amidines respectively.
 The nitrile group of OLT1177 is still not denoted as a covalent, noncovalent, irreversible or non-reversible inhibitor as there are currently no studies about its reactivity.
-Nevertheless, some researchers believe that dapansutrile promotes inhibition of NLRP3 through covalent bonds (Figure 4).
+Nevertheless, some researchers believe that dapansutrile promotes inhibition of NLRP3 through covalent bonds.